A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Where To Stay in Porto, Portugal

-Travel Shoes for your Porto Trip
+Travel Shoes

 Appropriate Clothing to Pack for Porto

-Best Travel Camera to Photograph Porto
+Best Travel Camera

-WiFi in Porto
+Wi-Fi in Porto

-With the GlocalMe hotspot, we can connect up to ten devices at one time (making it perfect for families or groups of friends traveling together).
-We can either purchase SIM cards for the device or purchase data online (so that it is available the instant we land!).
-Another great feature is that it doubles as a power bank for late in the day when our phone batteries need a boost.
+With this GlocalMe Hotspot, you can connect up to ten devices at one time; making it perfect for families or groups of friends traveling together.
+You can either purchase SIM cards or buy eSIM data online in advance.
+Another great feature is that it doubles as a power bank for when your phone batteries need a boost!

 Day Pack for your Trip to Porto